TME 65: Why Do Blood Banks Irradiate Donated Blood? A Life-Saving Procedure You Should Know About

 Blood is collected as usual.

-It is exposed to radiation (typically 25-50 Gy, enough to damage DNA in WBCs).
+The blood is exposed to radiation (typically 25-50 Gy) to damage the DNA in WBCs.

-RBCs, platelets, and plasma remain functional (radiation doesn’t harm them).
+Importantly, RBCs, platelets, and plasma remain functional; the radiation does not harm them.

 Key Facts:

-Extends shelf life slightly (irradiated RBCs last 28 days, platelets 5 days).
+Slightly extends shelf life; irradiated RBCs can last 28 days, while platelets last for 5 days.

 The Big Challenge in India: Cost & Infrastructure

-While irradiation is standard in developed countries, India faces two major hurdles:
+While blood irradiation is standard in developed countries, India faces two significant challenges:

-High Cost – Requires expensive radiation equipment (like cesium-137 or X-ray machines).
+High Cost – The process requires expensive radiation equipment, like cesium-137 or X-ray machines.

-Limited Availability – Few blood banks have irradiation facilities, leading to gaps in patient safety.
+Limited Availability – Few blood banks in India have irradiation facilities.
+This leads to gaps in patient safety.

 What Can We Do?

-Awareness – More discussions on safe transfusion practices.
+Awareness – We need more discussions on safe transfusion practices.

-Policy Push – Government support for irradiation in public blood banks.
+Policy Push – Government support is essential for incorporating irradiation in public blood banks.

-Alternative Solutions – Using pathogen reduction technologies where irradiation isn’t available.
+Alternative Solutions – Implementing pathogen reduction technologies where irradiation isn't available can help.

 Final Thoughts

-Blood irradiation is a life-saving but underrated procedure that protects the most vulnerable patients.
-While cost and infrastructure remain barriers in India, raising awareness can drive change.
+Blood irradiation is a life-saving but often underrated procedure that protects the most vulnerable patients.
+Although cost and infrastructure pose challenges in India, raising awareness can lead to meaningful change.